seanbaxter/circle/comprehension/comprehension.md

 int max = (... + std::max a[:]);
 ```

-Circle also extends fold-expressions to participate in dynamic pack expansion.
-We can provide a binary operator or two-parameter function and iteratively apply it to each element in the dynamic pack expression, reducing the results into the initializer object. `sum` simply adds up all the elements in a. `greater` compares each pair of elements, and increments the counter when the comparison is true. `has_equal` is set to if any corresponding elements have the same value. `max` holds the largest value in `a`.
+Circle also extends _fold-expressions_ to participate in dynamic pack expansion.
+We can provide a binary operator or two-parameter function and iteratively apply it to each element in the dynamic pack expression, reducing the results into the initializer object. `sum` simply adds up all the elements in a. `greater` compares each pair of elements, and increments the counter when the comparison is true. `has_equal` is set to true if any corresponding elements have the same value. `max` holds the largest value in `a`.

 We don't have to write any loop.
 We don't have to call any STL algorithm.
 We can express our reduction using an existing but under-utilized syntax.